splunk/public-o11y-docs/gdi/private-connectivity/private-connectivity-landing.rst

 .. toctree::
    :hidden:

-   Private Connectivity using PrivateLink <gdi/get-data-in/connect/aws/aws-privatelink.rst>
+   Private Connectivity using PrivateLink <aws-privatelink.rst>

-See the following topics to create private connections to send data to Splunk Observability Cloud:
+See the following to create private connections to send data to Splunk Observability Cloud:

 - :ref:`aws-privatelink`